15 Adventurous Things to Do in Chiapas, Mexico

 14. Camp at El Aguacero Waterfall

 What?!
 MORE waterfalls?
 Yes!
 In this beautiful state, you can expect many waterfall adventures!
-Cascada El Aguacero is found hidden inside the Biosphere Reserve Selva Ocote and features a whispy, cascading waterfall tumbling over mossy green rocks into a refreshing pool below.
+Cascada El Aguacero is found hidden inside the Biosphere Reserve Selva Ocote and features a wispy, cascading waterfall tumbling over mossy green rocks into a refreshing pool below.

 Not only can you camp at El Aguacero, but you can also go caving inside the El Encanto cave, go trekking in the surrounding jungle, swim, and watch for wildlife.

-What’s more, since El Aguacero is essentially at the start of the Río La Venta Canyon, so you could combine a trip here and then journey further to reach the natural wonder of El Arco del Tiempo.
+What’s more, El Aguacero is essentially at the start of the Río La Venta Canyon, so you could combine a trip here and then journey further to reach the natural wonder of El Arco del Tiempo.

 15. Visit The 3 Ecotourism Parks of Arcotete, Rancho Nuevo, & Grutas del Mamut